hismailbulut/Neoray/README.md

 ## Configuration

 Neoray doesn't need any additional configuration, but you can customize it in your `init.vim`.
 All options can be set via NeoraySet command.
-Takes two arguments, first one is the name of the option and second one is the value.
+Takes at least two arguments, first one is the name of the option and others are arguments.

 The cursor is moving smoothly in neoray and you can specify how long it's move takes.
 Default is 0.06 (1.0 is one second) You can disable it by setting to 0.